peacedove/yujenlin/resume.md

    time: Ann Arbor, Fall 2015
    url: social_sensory_surfaces
    details:
-   - Developep tactile interfaces designed to confront critical challenges of learning and social engagement for children with Autism Spectrum Disorder
+   - Developed tactile interfaces designed to confront critical challenges of learning and social engagement for children with Autism Spectrum Disorder
-   - Use Kinect and conductive textile to implement the touch sensitive surface in different tactile interfaces
+   - Used Kinect and conductive textile to implement the touch sensitive surface in different tactile interfaces
  - name: Olegoru
    role: Doctoral Student at UMSI
    time: Ann Arbor, Fall 2014